Get in touch

 Science

-Our Science learning this term has focused around everyday materials.
+As Scientists this term, we have focused on everyday materials.
 To begin the unit, we explored a range of materials and began to describe these orally.
-We then embarked on a materials hunt around the school grounds to observe which materials can be seen in our environment.
+We then embarked on a material hunt around the school grounds to observe which materials can be seen in our environment.

 Once we had begun our learning journey, we then explored the difference between natural materials and human-made materials.
 Children have become confident in giving examples of both types of materials and can identify a range of these.

-Finally, we explored how to group materials together based on their type and also based on their properties.
+Finally, we explored how to group materials together based on their type on and properties.

 Spanish Bulls have worked hard in their Science learning this term and have really enjoyed it.